-Although this is one of our least expensive amplifiers, rest assured that you are purchasing an innovative, well-designed circuit — never heard in the past nor seen on the market!
-We bring the same attitude of innovation and striving for excellence to all the products we build — from our entry-level to our high-end models.
+Although this is one of our least expensive amplifiers, rest assured that you are purchasing an innovative, well-designed circuit — one that has never been heard in the past nor seen on the market!
+We bring the same attitude of innovation and striving for excellence to all the products we build, from our entry-level to our high-end models.

-Looks entry-level... and simple - but high-end enough to be the sole amp of your system.
+Looks entry-level and simple, but is high-end enough to be the sole amp of your system.

 (Depends how well the end user put the system together)

 Click here to watch demo video on youtube Radgear playing the F168 on their Grand turntable and 12" Jensen rear loaded horn.